iglunix/iglunix-autobuild/README.md

 * chroot_fetch

   This command will fetch the sources needed to get curl working inside the chroot.
 And some files for to be used inside the chroot environment.
-This command will automatically be execute by `chroot_prepare_iglunix`.
+This command will automatically be executed by `chroot_prepare_iglunix`.
 It is __NOT NEEDED__ to be manually executed.
 But it can be for development purposes.
 * chroot_iglunix

   This will chroot into the Iglunix environment.
 Once inside run `source /etc/profile` this helps debugging.